 Flat head syndrome refers to a baby’s head when it becomes misshapen due to the effect of the weight of the head being flattened against a flat surface or mattress.

-(The above show relatively severe examples of the major conditions - Plagiocephaly and Brachycephaly.
-A rare condition, called ‘cranial synostosis’ also exists in which the sutures or gaps between the bones fuse prematurely making the head distort out of shape).
+The image right shows relatively severe examples of the major conditions – Plagiocephaly and Brachycephaly.
+A rare condition, called ‘cranial synostosis’ also exists in which the sutures or gaps between the bones fuse prematurely making the head distort out of shape.

 By far the most common cause of misshapen head is from a baby spending too long lying on a flat mattress.